kenichishibata/upin-grab/readme.md

 og:site_name="Uniqlo" and og:type="Website" twitter:card="product" and twitter:site="@UNIQLO_JP"
 ## Usage
- Script gets the input from the URL header after the ? fields available for parsing. title, image and description are required also for twitter username is required.x
+ Script gets the input from the URL header after the ? fields available for parsing. title, image and description are required.
 # Script type
 Open graph and twitter open graph are supported.